 Decide Where To Go On Safari

 South Africa, Namibia, Botswana, Zimbabwe, and Zambia are the key countries in Southern Africa for safari.
 The principal airport in Southern Africa is Johannesburg.
-Many people will start at Kruger National Park, which is only a four hour drive from Johannesburg.
-From there tourist can also take regional flights to Namibia, Botswana, Zambia, or Zimbabwe; however, all of the countries have international airports, but may be more expensive than flying into South Africa.
+Many people will start at Kruger National Park, which is only a four-hour drive from Johannesburg.
+From there tourists can also take regional flights to Namibia, Botswana, Zambia, or Zimbabwe; however, all of the countries have international airports, but may be more expensive than flying to South Africa.
 If you’re looking to get more in-depth take a look at our best places to go on safari in Southern Africa.
 Alternatively, you can always rent a car and drive around Southern Africa.